R2ZER0/localstack-terraform-example/README.md

 # localstack-terraform-example
 Example of using terraform with Localstack (https://localstack.cloud)

-To get started, bring up the localstack instance with `docker-compose up`.

 ## Get Started

+To get started, open a terminal and bring up the localstack instance with `docker-compose up`.

 Then in another terminal you can deploy the terraform component:
 ```bash